reinert/requestor/README.md

 ## Quick Start

-TurboG proposes a fluent way of making http requests.
+Requestor proposes a fluent way of making http requests.
 It fits better the REST style communication.
 Just look how simple you can **GET** a book from server:

 ```java